dropbox/amqp-coffee/README.md

 ### connection.queue([queueOptions],[callback])

-This returns a channel that can be used to declare, bind, unbind, or delete queus.
+This returns a channel that can be used to declare, bind, unbind, or delete queues.
 This on its own does NOT declare a queue.
 When creating a queue class using connection.queue, you can specify options that will be used in all the child methods.

 The `queueOptions` argument should be an object which specifies: